Join our school from 9th grade

 We remind you of the importance of contacting the school each time your child is late or absent during the school day.
 This proactive approach allows our secretarial staff to efficiently monitor attendance, and we are required by the Ministry of Education to provide a reason for absence.

 If your child must leave during school hours, please write a note authorizing him or her to leave.
-You can also call 807 983-4040 or send an e-mail toegauthier@csdcab.on.ca.
+You can also send an e-mail toegauthier@csdcab.on.ca.

 Compulsory schoolingSchool attendance: Pupils who have reached the age of 6 must attend school until the age of 18 or until graduation.